bianca9901/hangman/README.md

 * As a returning visitor my goal is to play the game to see if my guessing skills has improved.

-* As a returning visitor my goal is to play the game together with a friend so that we can share the fun.

 ### **Frequent Visitor Goals:**

-* As a frequent visitor my goal is try to get a winning streak of at least 5 wins in a row so that I can test my focus and luck.
+* As a frequent visitor my goal is to play multiple times so that I can test my focus and luck.

 * As a frequent visitor my goal is to play the game so that I can improve my english vocabulary.